 Vegan Keto Secret Ingredient

-The Vegan Keto Secret Ingredient in this recipe is the Wildly Organic Centrifuge Extracted Coconut Oil available from Amazon.
+The Vegan Keto Secret Ingredient in this recipe is the Wildly Organic Centrifuge Extracted Coconut Oil.
 I love this product because it has a pleasant, mild coconut flavor because of careful, low-temperature processing and also a long shelf life because of its low moisture content.
 Did you know that coconut butter can be used for cooking, sautéing, baking, and cruelty-free body care?

 Food processor, non-stick skillet, batter scoop.